Mohammad-Faisal/express-typescript-boilerplate-documentation/docs/getting-started.md

 # Getting Started

+# Pre Requisites

+To run this project You will need the following things installed on your machine

+- NodeJS
+- NPM
+- Docker (Optional)

 ## Learn while building

 One key difference with other similar projects is that I documented every step in the way.